If your business ships specialist products, parts or equipment, composite packaging provides the highest levels of protection in transit.

 - No obligation and no pressure quotes for any packaging.

-- Free and impartial advice from UK based experts
+- Free and impartial advice from UK based packaging experts.

-Often created from a range of materials including timber, plastics, polystyrene and plywood, composite packs are arguably most successful when using a combination of durable corrugated cardboard and engineered foam inserts.
+Typically created from a range of materials, including cardboard, plywood, plastics, barrier bags and foams, composite packaging is arguably most successful when using a combination of durable corrugated cardboard, timber and engineered foam inserts.

 It reduces the need for sending costly replacements and the burden of processing customer returns.
 It also leads to improved customer satisfaction – through reliable supply – and aids the potential for repeat business.

-It also minimises the cost of damaged and / or written off stock to your business.
+It also minimises the cost of damaged or written-off stock to your business.

-GWP will be able to select a suitable form of outer transit packaging, along with foam material based on complex calculations, to ensure that any items you are shipping will have a truly bespoke level of protection.
+GWP select a suitable form of outer transit packaging and foam material based on complex calculations to ensure that any items you are shipping will have a truly bespoke level of protection.